Dayton VA Medical Center, Ohio

 Acting Associate Medical Center Director

-Dr. Jim Hall is returning as the Acting Associate Director for the Dayton VA Medical Center.
-Prior to his current appointment, Dr. Hall served as a Health Systems Specialist in the Veterans Integrated Service Network (VISN) 10 Network Office, where he reported to the Deputy Network Director.
-His duties included coordinating Group Practice Management and Patient Centered Care initiatives, including Relationship Based Care, across the VISN.
+Dr. Jennifer DeFrancesco currently serves as the Acting Associate Director for the Dayton VA Medical Center.
+Prior to her current appointment, she served as the Chief Biomedical Engineer for the Veterans Integrated Service Network (VISN) 10 serving Indiana, Michigan and Ohio.
+Her duties included coordinating biomedical engineering and healthcare technology management initiatives across the VISN.

 Chief of Staff

-Dr. Hardy is an affiliate of the American Medical Association, American Academy of Family Physicians, American Osteopathic Association, and the American College of Osteopathic Family Physician.
-He also serves as a Board Member on Wright State University School of Professional Psychology and the Governor's Medicare & Medicaid Advisory Committee.
+Dr. Hardy is an affiliate of the American Medical Association, American Osteopathic Association, and the American College of Osteopathic Family Physician.
+He also serves as Associate Dean for Veterans Affairs for Boonshoft School of Medicine at Wright State University.

-Dr. Hardy and his wife, Victoria Nilles, have two adult children not living at home, and reside in Montgomery County.
+He and his wife, Victoria Nilles, have two adult children and reside in Oakwood, Ohio.

 Penelope Gorsuch, DNP | 937-267-3970